The page has been translated by Gen AI.

 1. On the Tool Details page, click the Basic Information tab.

-To modify the tool’s basic information, follow these steps:
+To modify the tool’s basic information, follow these steps.

 1. On the Tool Details page, click the Basic Information tab.

-2. Click the Modify button.
+2. Click the Edit button.

 Managing Global Tools